This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

-Reconstruction of a T-Rex head for the 2005 BBC Documentary The Truth About Killer Dinosaurs.
-This T-Rex head nicknamed steely Dan was given a bite force of 4 tons which is still greater than any other large meat eating Dinosaur or any other land animal ever to live on the planet.
-With a bite force of 4 tons this T-Rex was powerful enough to crush a car with its jaws with minimal effort and due to having a bite force of 4 tons it would have needed to have had a skeleton stronger than reinforced steel.
-More recent estimates including by Gregory Erickson who worked on the construction of Steely Dan have shown that a real Tyrannosaurus would have had a bite of 23 tons almost 6 times Steely Dan’s bite force.
-With this in mind imagine the damage a T-Rex could do to a Spinosaurus’s neck, especially considering that Spinosaurus had a relatively slender neck too.
-And that’s before we get into the fact that Tyrannosaurus had a poison bite and that it could rip off over 500 pounds of flesh in one bite.
+Above is a reconstruction of a T. rex head for the 2005 BBC Documentary The Truth About Killer Dinosaurs, nicknamed steely Dan.
+It was given a bite force of 4 tons which is still greater than any other large meat eating Dinosaur or any other land animal ever to live on the planet.
+With a bite force of only 4 tons this T. rex was powerful enough to crush a car with its jaws with minimal effort and due to having a bite force of 4 tons it would have needed to have had a skeleton stronger than reinforced steel.
+Other estimates by Mason B Meers have shown that a real Tyrannosaurus could have had a bite of 23 tons, almost 6 times Steely Dan’s bite force.
+With this in mind imagine the damage a T. rex could do to a Spinosaurus’s neck, especially considering that Spinosaurus had a relatively slender neck too.

 Of course the real reason that Tyrannosaurus’s bite didn’t kill the Spinosaurus was because of Jack Horner, the films scientific advisor.
 Now Horner has famously made it clear that he despises Tyrannosaurus.
 How one can have a hatred of an animal that has been extinct for 65 million years I have no idea.
-I think it stems from the fact that Horner studies Hadrosaurs.
-Hadrosaurs were T-Rex’s favourite prey.
-Unlike Triceratops and Anklyosaurs who were armoured and thus could put up a fight, the hapless, lowly duckbilled Dinosaurs would have been easy meals for the ravenous T-Rex’s.
+I think it stems from the fact that Horner studies Hadrosaurs, which were T. rex’s favourite prey.
+Unlike Triceratops and Anklyosaurs who were armoured and there could put up a fight, the hapless, Hadrosaurs are often depicted, unfairly as lowly idiotic Dinosaurs that would have been easy meals for the ravenous T. rex’s.

 Horner claims that Spinosaurus had a head that was 8 feet long and a body that was 60 feet long on the making of documentary for Jurassic Park 3.
 Horner is talking complete nonsense.
 He is right that Spinosaurus was the biggest meat eating Dinosaur ever to have lived on the earth.
 It was also a vicious and powerful predator in its own right.
 However he is grossly exaggerating its size and power.
 It did not have an 8 foot head, nor was its body 60 foot long.
-He shouldn’t have spread such misinformation as one of the worlds most renowned experts on Dinosaurs people who aren’t dino fans will probably just take everything he is saying as the truth.
+He shouldn’t have spread such misinformation as one of the worlds most renowned experts on Dinosaurs.

-Horner did serve as the advisor on the first two films, but he was given complete free reign on the third and even allowed to decide which Dinosaurs would appear.
-Hence why there was a chase scene involving Hadrosaurs.
-I very much doubt that was because of public demand.
-I somehow don’t think that audiences came out of the first two Jurassic Park films thinking “hmm I think they should cut down the T-Rex’s role to nothing and have more of those duck billed Dinosaurs.”
+Horner did serve as the adviser on the first two films, but he was given complete free reign on the third and even allowed to decide which Dinosaurs would appear.
+Hence why there was even a chase scene involving Hadrosaurs.

-To be fair to Horner thought he does seem to have given up on his hatred of the T-Rex as he recently admitted that T-Rex would have a good chance against I-Rex.
-He is one of the greatest Paleontologists of all time remember, its just the whole T-Rex thing that seems to be his blind spot.
+To be fair to Horner thought he does seem to have given up on his hatred of the T. rex to some extent, as he recently admitted that T. rex would have a good chance against I-Rex.

 The Tyrannosaurus from this film is meant to be the same one from the first film “Rexy” hence why it is shown have scars down its throat from its battle with the Raptors.